rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - At my **first job** as a **Software Developer**, I was permitted to use software documentation, automation testing, and 5-day work week strategies upon request.
 They serve as a **treatment** for technical debt.
-I know that your company can continuously uphold these strategies, which can contribute to a positive work environment for all parties involved in the long run.

 #### **What are the qualities of a good leader?
 A bad leader?**